 The insightful and pivotal conclusion from Theorem~\ref{theorem:SNMDP} is $\mathcal{T}^{\pi}_a \tilde{V}_{\pi \circ N} = \min_{N} \tilde{V}_{\pi \circ N}$.
 This implies that the adversary attempts to minimize the value function, forcing the agent to select the worse-case action among the allowed transition probability space $N(\cdot|s)$ for each state $s$.
 The crux of the proof is that Bellman updates in SN-MDP result in the convergence to the value function for another ``merged'' policy $\pi^\prime$ where $\pi^{\prime}(a|s)=\sum_{v(s)} N(v(s)|s) \pi(a|v(s))$.
-Nevertheless, the converged value function corresponding to the merged policy might ba far away from that for the original policy $\pi$, which tends to worsen the performance of RL algorithms.
+Nevertheless, the converged value function corresponding to the merged policy might be far away from that for the original policy $\pi$, which is more likely to worsen the performance of RL algorithms.